arama42/psychosis-indicators/README.md

 # Practicum
-Psychosis in teens via gesture analysis
+Identifying Cinical Indicators of Psychosis in teens via Gesture Analysis

 ## Data Overview:
 - Gesture data is reported for each second